mattleibow/CPTMSDUG-MCP-Server/README.md

 ## Installation

-Install as a global .NET tool:
+Install as a VS Code MCP:

 ```json
 {